Version Control with Git

 $ ls -a # ensure the .git subdirectory is present indicating we have created a new Git repository

-Is the git init command, run inside the moons subdirectory, required for tracking files stored in the moons subdirectory?
+Is the git init command, run inside the desserts subdirectory, required for tracking files stored in the desserts subdirectory?

 Correcting git init Mistakes